 4. There have been several cases in the last two (2) years (and long before) where SDU personnel have strongly resisted managerial intervention or direction pertaining to the registration, de-registration & handling of Covert Human Intelligence Sources (CHIS) over the past two and a half (2 1⁄2) years.
-The predominate attitude by the controllers and long serving handlers and long serving handlers is that, as management are not trained to the management.
+The predominate attitude by the controllers Plusses and long serving handlers Plusses is that, as management are not trained to predominate Human Source standard, they are not qualified to make decisions pertaining to the risks presented.

-5. Pi highlighted, and the Review has accepted, the significant risk SDU members are exposed to, including:
+5. PII highlighted, and the Review has accepted, the significant risk SDU members are exposed to, including: